-In England, approximately one million people work in local government across a range of different types of authorities, providing more than 800 different services to local communities.
+In England, more than one million people work in local government across a range of different types of authorities, providing more than 800 different services to local communities.

 Local councils, which is the most common type of local authority, are made up of councillors who are elected by the public in local elections.

 Councillors work with local people and partners, such as local businesses and other organisations, to agree and deliver on local priorities.
 The decisions are implemented by permanent council staff, council officers, who deliver services on a daily basis.

 Depending on where you live, local government consists of at least one or two tiers of authorities.
 Two tiers, with responsibilities of local services divided between them:

 - 26 county councils

 One (unitary) tier providing all services: